 I hate these groups with a passion.
 They were my biggest source of “mummy guilt” with my first child and I’ve vowed not to put that kind of pressure on myself this time.
 I didn’t have any friends with children the same age and to be honest I’ve come to the realisation that I’m not your average mum.
 By that I don’t mean I’m special.
 The problem is I just don’t like people very much.
 I particularly don’t like children, apart from my own (most of the time).

 If your idea of socialising is playing with the aforementioned shitty germ ridden toys (that’s if you can fight the bullies off them) while their carers (mums, dads, nannies, au pairs, grandparents, childminders et al) gas and drink the aforementioned shitty tea not taking a blind bit of notice of what their awful child is doing then, be my guest!

 This means there are babies lying on the ground with “sensory” toys whilst slightly older babies crawl around, dribbling, pulling each others hair and toddlers on ride ons hoof towards them at break neck speed.
 It’s actually making me sweat just thinking about it.
 And how there aren’t more accidents will remain a mystery.

 Then there are the comparisons.
 “Oh.
 Can’t (enter name here) (enter milestone here) yet?
 You should speak to your health visitor about that”.
 Oh fuck the fuck off.
 One woman actually commented on the fact that Big L was still crawling at x months.
 He was a bit of a late walker I guess but come on.

 Oh!
 I nearly forgot the recruiters.
 You know, the ladies from the church that suggest you attend a service.
 A. Church.
 Service.
 Likely to be on a Sunday I’m guessing.
 Now, I’m an atheist.
 Each to their own but church just isn’t for me.
-I appreciate the offer, sort of.
-I can only assume these lovely ladies must think I need saving.
+I appreciate the offer, I can only assume these lovely ladies must think I need saving.
 I don’t.
 I just don’t fit in there.
 It’s fine.